-Highlighters that resist smearing inkjet print are hard to come by, but these Staedtler Textsurfer highlighters claim to do that, and on top of that they also claim that the violet and turquoise highlighters that come in this set remain visible when photocopied.
+Inkjet Safe Highlighters are hard to come by, but these Staedtler Textsurfer highlighters make that claim, and on top of that they also claim that the violet and turquoise highlighters that come in this set remain visible when photocopied.
 Pretty impressive claims, and if these Staedtler Textsurfers stand up to them I’d say thats a great qualification to be considered for the cool office supplies category that I try to focus on reviewing here.

 Now that I was able to confirm that these highlighters do not smear inkjet print, it was time to move on to the second clam regarding the ability to still see the purple and turquoise versions on a black and white photo copy.
 I’m not sure what to make of this claim, because as you can see, the scan above shows that every color, including the yellow still show up well on a black and white copy.
 Although this kind of conflicts with that claim, I personally think it is a positive that they all show up in a photo copy.